cloudera-labs/cloudera.exe/README.md

 You may wish to use a _virtual environment_ to manage the Python dependencies.

-# Using the Collection
+## Using the Collection

 This collection is designed to work hand-in-hand with the [`cloudera-deploy` application](https://github.com/cloudera-labs/cloudera-deploy), which uses the reference playbooks in the `playbooks` directory to drive the operations of its example definitions.

 Once installed, reference the collection in your playbooks and roles.

-For example, here we use the [`cloudera.exe.init_deployment` role](https://github.com/cloudera-labs/cloudera.exe/tree/main/roles/init_deployment) to read the core `configuration.yml` details and then import the Public Cloud playbooks to set up and provision an Environment and Datalake:
+For example, here we use the [`cloudera.exe.init_deployment` role](https://github.com/cloudera-labs/cloudera.exe/tree/main/roles/init_deployment) to read the configuration details and then import the Public Cloud playbooks to set up and provision an Environment and Datalake:

 ```yaml
 - name: Marshal the variables